tomdoughty/nhsuk.base-application/README.md

 Adobe analytics `digitalData` object is built dynamically from application URL.

 ### Cookie banner
-NHS.UK cookier banner is loaded in based on `AdobeAnalyticsScriptUrl` set in `appsettings.json`.
+NHS.UK cookier banner is loaded in based on `CookieScriptUrl` set in `appsettings.json`.